guide icon

 Procurement is the process of acquiring goods or services from external sources or vendors.
 Consider numerous factors during this process, including quality, quantity, and timing.

-The two types of procurement activities are direct procurement and indirect procurement.
+The two types of procurement activities are direct and indirect.
 Direct procurement is procurement associated with the production of a final product, such as raw materials.
-Indirect procurement is a non-production-related procurement that includes items like standardized office supplies, software solutions, and heavy equipment maintenance.
+Indirect procurement is non-production-related and includes items like standardized office supplies, software solutions, and heavy equipment maintenance.

 What Is a Purchase Order?